An example of liftings with different Hodge numbers: Introduction

 \section{Introduction}

 Does a smooth proper variety in positive characteristic know the Hodge number of its liftings?
 In this paper, we construct an example showing that the answer is no in general.
-There are some obstructions to make such an example.
-For instance, such an example must be of dimension at least \(3\) (see Proposition~\ref{surfaces}).
-The examples we constructed here are \(3\)-folds in characteristic at least \(3\), see Section~\ref{L'exemple} and Subsection~\ref{three}.
+There are some constraints to make such an example.
+Such an example must be of dimension at least \(3\) (see Proposition~\ref{surfaces}).
+The examples we constructed here are \(3\)-folds in all characteristics (including characteristic \(2\)), see Section~\ref{L'exemple}, Subsection~\ref{three} and Subsection~\ref{two}.